 Both Kraft Foods and, based on publicly available information, Cadbury sell products to customers based in the European Union.
-The EC Merger Regulation (Council Regulation (EC) 139/2004) requires notification of and approval by the European Commission of mergers or acquisitions involving parties with worldwide and European Union sales exceeding given thresholds.
-We filed a notification of the proposed Cadbury acquisition with the European Commission on November 9, 2009.
-The European Commission has an initial period of 25 business days after receipt of the notification to issue its decision.
-The European Commission may extend this period to 35 business days if, within the first 20 business days after submission of the notification, we propose remedies to address any competition concerns identified by the European Commission.
+The EC Merger Regulation (Regulation 139 of 2004) requires notification of and approval by the European Commission of mergers or acquisitions involving parties with worldwide and European Union sales exceeding given thresholds.
+We will file a notification of the Cadbury acquisition with the European Commission as promptly as reasonably practicable and advisable, on or after the date the offer is publicly announced.
+The European Commission has an initial period of 25 business days after receipt of the notification to issue its decision on the Cadbury acquisition.
+The European Commission may extend this period by up to 35 business days if, within the first 20 days after submission of the notification, we propose remedies to address any competition concerns identified by the European Commission.

-We believe that the proposed Cadbury acquisition will be approved by the European Commission without conditions.
+We believe that the Cadbury acquisition will be approved by the European Commission without conditions.
 However, we cannot rule out the possibility that approval may be subject to the divestiture of some of the assets of the combined company.